BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

 - Run Command
   - Run command (HotKey: Ctrl+Shift+P) added.
 This feature allows you to open a command field to switch between applications (and pass parameters to them _in the future_) [#2577](https://github.com/BornToBeRoot/NETworkManager/pull/2577){:target="\_blank"}
+- IP Scanner
+  - NetBIOS resolver added to enhance the detection of hosts (e.g. if there is no ICMP response or TCP port is open) but netbios responds.
+It will also display the Computername if no DNS hostname is available. [#2590](https://github.com/BornToBeRoot/NETworkManager/pull/2590){:target="\_blank"}
 - Ping Monitor
   - UI redesigned [#2573](https://github.com/BornToBeRoot/NETworkManager/pull/2573){:target="\_blank"}
   - Allow ranges like `192.168.0.0/24` or `10.0.[0-255].1` [#2573](https://github.com/BornToBeRoot/NETworkManager/pull/2573){:target="\_blank"}